Day 2 - Tuesday 16th June - CEST Time Zone

 - Nebojsa Serafimovic - Assessor for Clinical Investigations, Austrian Medicines and Medical Device Agency, Austrian Federal Office for Safety in Health Care

-- Leveraging digitalization to streamlining creation and management of technical documentation for medical devices.
+- Leveraging digitalisation to streamline and standardise technical documentation creation and exchange for medical devices.

-- Discussing strategies to reduce time and effort while ensuring compliance with regulatory requirements.
+- Discussing strategies to reduce time and effort in conformity assessment whilst continuing to ensure compliance with regulatory requirements.

-- James Shearn - Director, Regulatory & Quality Compliance (EMEA), Steris
+- James Shearn - Director, Regulatory Intelligence & Policy, Steris

 - Delving into the regulatory landscape for AI-enabled medical devices in China, including key requirements and recent updates.